sanskys/sanskys.github.io/_pages/grafana.md

 **NOTE**

-Please refer to [Grafana Labs Secuirty](https://grafana.com/docs/grafana/latest/administration/security/) for hardening
+Please refer to [Grafana Labs Secuirty](https://grafana.com/docs/grafana/latest/administration/security/) for hardening e.g. by default the communication with the Grafana server is unencrypted.

 ---